Doctorants / Post-doctorants

 I am an ecosystem scientist working on dynamics of mountain trees and shrubs.
 Using a combination of remote sensing tools, imagery analysis and dendrochronology methods, I aim to characterize the trajectories of woody ecosystems in high-elevation areas.
 These dynamics include the understanding of spatiotemporal expansion patterns and their drivers, such as deciphering the contribution of climate warming and land-use changes.
 I am also interested into the comprehension of radial growth at the treeline in a context of climate change.
 To achieve this, I use wood anatomy methods on both trees and shrubs.
 My research takes place mainly in the European Alps but also in the Carpathians.

-Encadré par Philippe CHOLER
+Encadré par Anne LOISON

 ROHR, Matthias